-c) to elect the President, the first Vice-President and the remaining members of the Bureau;
+(d) to elect the President, the first Vice-President and the remaining members of the Bureau;

-d) to set up commissions;
+(e) to set up commissions; and

-e) to adopt and revise the Rules of Procedure of the Committee.
+(f) to adopt and revise the Rules of Procedure of the Committee.

-Rule 14 Convening the plenary assembly
+Convening the plenary assembly

 1. The President of the Committee shall convene the plenary assembly at least once every three months.
 The dates of the plenary sessions are to be fixed by the Bureau during the third quarter of the previous year.
 A plenary session can meet on one or more days.